grassator/php-flatfile-markdown-website/README.md

 ## Installation

-To install engine simply copy all the files to your web server.
+To install simply copy all the files to your web server.

 ## License